NtokozoMkhwanazi/NtokozoMkhwanazi/README.md

 🔬 Deep interest in how systems work under the hood
 ```

 I specialize in **computer graphics programming** and **systems programming**.
-My Hobby centers on building high-performance, modular systems with a strong emphasis on understanding fundamental principles rather than relying on abstractions.
+I enjoy building high-performance, modular systems, Be it for a particular Algorithm, Data Structure or understanding simple or complex software engineering problems, this is for keeping up with my academic work from varsity, some projects are from school and others are personal.
+The focus for all projects created here is learning and documenting what i've learned.

 ---